stars-and-signs/stars-and-signs/docs/core_rules/16-magic.md

 Physical Resist Tests that a protagonist makes while Transformed are made at Scale 3 due to their Regalia.

+## **Magical Gifts**

+Each protagonist has a unique Magical Gift, which describes what is unique about their powers.

-## **Magical Affinities**
+### **Magical Affinities**

 Each protagonist has one or more Magical Affinities.
 Magical Affinities can only be invoked while Transformed.
 While Transformed, protagonists have a great deal of freedom in how they use their Magical Affinities, being limited only by their creativity and Scale they’re able to achieve.

 Protagonists gain Magical Affinities when they are created and then may increase their ranks in these Affinities by advancing their Aspects.

-## **Magical Gifts**

-Each protagonist has a unique Magical Gift, which describes what is unique about their powers.
+### **The Catch**

 Each protagonist’s magic has a drawback, limitation, cost, or weakness called a Catch.
 Protagonists design their own Catch at creation.
-A Catch can be almost anything, but it should represent some sort of complicatting factor.
+A Catch can be almost anything, but it should represent some sort of complicating factor.

 A protagonist’s Catch may be compelled by either the protagonist or referee.
 When a Catch is compelled, the protagonist may choose one: